-From February 1, 2019 to April 4, 2019, we acquired approximately 1.6 million common shares of WageWorks for \$53.8 million in open market purchases ahead of our April 11, 2019 proposal to acquire all of WageWorks' outstanding shares for \$50.50 per share in cash, or approximately \$2 billion.
+From February 1, 2019 to April 4, 2019, we acquired approximately 1.6 million common shares of WageWorks for \$53.8 million in open market purchases.
+On August 30, 2019, the Merger closed and we paid approximately \$2.0 billion in cash to WageWorks stockholders, which was funded with net borrowings of approximately \$1.22 billion, after deducting lender fees of approximately \$30.0 million, under the above term loan and \$805.4 million of cash on hand.

-Capital expenditures for the three months ended April 30, 2019 and 2018 were \$6.6 million and \$3.2 million, respectively.
+Capital expenditures for the six months ended July 31, 2019 and 2018 were \$13.0 million and \$7.4 million, respectively.
 We expect our capital expenditures to increase for the remainder of the year ending January 31, 2020 as we continue to devote capital expenditures to improve the architecture and functionality of our proprietary system.
 Costs to improve the architecture of our proprietary system include computer hardware, personnel and related costs for software engineering and outsourced software engineering services.
 In addition, we plan to devote further resources to leasehold improvements and furniture and fixtures for our office space.